Back

 HOW I SOLVED IT

-Proposed the three-tier hierarchy mid-project, in a team design review.
-Chat → Project → Library gave content a permanent home.
-Filter by type (video, post, email, audio), approval status, project.
-The Library is a single searchable surface across the entire workspace.
+I proposed a three-tier hierarchy mid-project, in a team design review: Chat → Project → Library.
+The Library is a single searchable surface across the entire workspace, with filters by type, approval status, and project.

 STRATEGIC VALUE

 The most underestimated feature in the product.
 The Library is what makes BuddyHQ a platform, not a tool.
-It scales from one user to an enterprise team without architectural redesign.
-It's also the foundation for future search, recommendations, and AI-powered reuse suggestions.
+It scales from one user to an enterprise team without architectural redesign and it's the foundation for future search, recommendations, and AI-powered reuse suggestions.

 Impact & Outcomes